awslabs/aws-config-rdk/docs/commands/export.md

 - The `--lambda-security-groups` flag can be used for attaching a comma-separated list of Security Groups to deploy with your Lambda function(s).
 - The `--lambda-timeout` flag can be used for specifying the timeout associated to the lambda function
 - The `--copy-terraform-module` flag will copy the `rdk_module` folder into your rule directory.
 - The `custom-module-source-location` flag will set the exported TF module invocation to be sourced from the location you specify.
 This is useful if you modify the module or want to source it from a central location.
 For example, you could pass the module call to a source that deploys an Config Organization rule.
+By default, it will point to `./rdk_module`.
 - The `--backend-bucket-name` argument will create a `backend.tf` file in the `terraform_rdk_rules` directory, pointing to the specified backend S3 bucket.
 The key for the state file will be `rdk_modules/<rule name>`.
 - The `--add-provider-manifest` argument will create a `provider.tf` file in the `terraform_rdk_rules` directory, ensuring that the rules are deployed in the right region. `export` does not currently natively support multi-region deployment.
-- The `add-terragrunt-file` flag will create a `terragrunt.hcl` file in the rule directory.
-This is used to indicate to `terragrunt` that the module should be included in `terragrunt` automations like `run-all`.